Sometimes I think we’re becoming more of a data analytics company than anything else.

 I am excited about the alignment I am seeing of NLP with big data and analytical tools that is making unstructured data actionable in ways never before possible and enables a true 360 degree view of each member.

-To find out more about the use of NLP and big data technologies, Download our case study.
+To find out more about the use of NLP and big data technologies, download our case study on how a large payer improves patient stratification using unstructured Big Data.